turingschool/md_launch_curriculum/lessons/mod1/Collections.md

 }
 ```

 Much more readable!
 We now have a collection of **key/value** pairs.
 The keys are the inventory item, and the values are the quantity of that item.
 When working with an array or list, we access specific elements with it's **index**.
-But, a dictionary is an **unordered** collection, so there is not concept of an index.
+But, a dictionary is an **unordered** collection, so there is not the concept of an index.
 Instead of accessing specific elements with an index, we will access specific **values** with their **key**.

+In an Array or List, the index is a label for an element; similarly, in a Dictionary, a key is a label for a specific value.
+We use these labels (index or key) to access specific information (element or value).

 ```c#
 Console.WriteLine( $"toasters: {inventory["toasters"]}" );